-Ms. Wheeler received her J.D. from William and Mary Law School.
-While in law school, she was a judicial intern for the Honorable Emmet G. Sullivan in the United States District Court for the District of Columbia.
-Ms. Wheeler was also selected to join the William & Mary Appellate & Supreme Court Clinic, where she co-wrote briefs in the 4th, 9th, and 11th Circuits.
+While in law school at William & Mary, Claire was a judicial intern for the Honorable Emmet G. Sullivan in the United States District Court for the District of Columbia.
+Claire was also selected to join the William & Mary Appellate & Supreme Court Clinic, where she co-wrote briefs in the 4th, 9th, and 11th Circuits.
+During undergraduate school, Claire was a member of the Harvard Women's Division I Basketball Team, where she had the privilege of serving as captain.